-Physical exercise shown to also strengthen the brain
+Physical exercise also strengthens the brain

 According to new research, consistent exercise also helps strengthen the brain.
 These findings, collected by a team led by Michelle Voss of the University of Iowa, are being presented this week at the Cognitive Neuroscience Society (CNS) in San Francisco, and show that even after a single workout, the brain shows positive change.